Working from home and need a little break? Take 5 minutes to brew the perfect cup of loose leaf tea with our At Home Brew Guide.

 STEP 2: SET THE RIGHT TEMPERATURE

 Different teas require different temperatures.
-Black teas (e.g. Assam Black or Darjeeling Second Flush) should be brewed with boiling water, but lighter teas (e.g. Darjeeling First, Tulsi, and Green tea) will taste better in slightly lower temperatures.
-No worries if you don't have a temperature control kettle -- for green or herbal teas, simply let the water cool down for about a minute after boiling before you steep.
+Black teas (e.g. Assam Black or Darjeeling Second Flush) should be brewed with boiling water, but lighter teas (e.g. Darjeeling First, Tulsi (Indian Basil), and Darjeeling Green tea) will taste better in slightly lower temperatures.
+No worries if you don't have a temperature control kettle -- for green or herbal loose leaf teas, simply let the water cool down for about a minute after boiling before you steep.

 STEP 3: MEASURE & STEEP